We know you care about your privacy and security, so we treat your information with the highest standards of confidentiality and security.

 Who do we share you data with:

 The data we receive from a data source may be shared with one or more data controller; the data controller(s) may have been named or described by the data source and point of collection.
+You can contact us to change your marketing preferences at any time by emailing us at or by phone on 01442 345005.

 Occasionally the data controller would not have been named at point of collection; in these scenarios Aura Media Group, along with the data source(s) and the data controller(s) would ensure that data processed would be done so in line with the DPA 2018 and GDPR to ensure any processing is in line with a legitimate business purpose.